-I heard the old lady’s voice in the darkness.
+I heard an old woman’s voice in the darkness.
 My head was fuzzy, and the ground seemed uneven under my feet.
-I swung my staff, trying to keep the dark forces away, but I could see nothing around me.
+I swung my weapon to keep the dark forces away, but I could see nothing around me.
 I felt panicked, and angry, and lost.

 I heard her snap her fingers, and I collapsed to the floor.